arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 #### Device identification

-It is important for ESP-NOW to ensure that youknow the MAC adress for your device.
+It is important for ESP-NOW to ensure that youknow the MAC address for your device.

 You can do that by running the following code:
 ```python